 To create your first and last day of school flags.
 Just follow these steps:

 You will need: my first and last day of school flag printables, a dowel rod, tissue paper tassels or ribbons to decorate, tape and scissors.

 - First, download the free printable flags (located in our free printable library—info at the bottom of this post).
 The pennant flags are sized to be printed on 11×17 sized paper.

 - Next, cut out the entire perimeter of the flag.

 - Then, slide the tissue paper tassels onto the dowel rod.

 - Lastly, simply wrap the flag around the dowel rod and tape or glue.
 Done!
 So cute!
 Perfect for first (and last) day of school photos!

-Download your first and last day of school free printable signs below.
+Download your first and last day of school free printable signs in our printable library.